influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ##### Final processing

-After deduplication and filtering of the data scanning nodes, the plan combines the output, then applies aggregation and sorting operators for the final result:
+After deduplicating and filtering data in each leaf node, the plan combines the output and then applies aggregation and sorting operators for the final result:

 ```sql
 | physical_plan | SortPreservingMergeExec: [city@0 ASC NULLS LAST]                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |